Joss-Hua/hello-word/RFP：venus-sealer Task Management System.md

 ## Acceptance Criteria

-**Finally determine the acceptance criteria of workflow, system structure as well as design model :**
+**Acceptance criteria for Finalize scope, workflow design, architecture & Design mockups:**

-- This landmark deliverables should represent the final design.
+- This milestone's deliverables must represent the final design of the service.
-- Workflow design should reach the core goals proposed in this brief introduction.
+- The workflow design should address the core goals proposed in the description of this brief.

 **Acceptance criteria for all program deliverables:**